QuentinRa/blog.quentinra.dev/info/java/beginner/inheritance.md

 And finally, we have the **Liskov substitution principle**.
-When you are creating a subclass, all properties of the parent are inherited by the children and you may had new one.
+When you are creating a subclass, all properties of the parent are inherited by the children and you may add new ones.
 So the children can be used in methods/... where the parent was used!

 * when a method returns a superclass, you can return a subclass
-* when a method take a superclass, you can give a subclass
+* when a method takes a superclass, you can give a subclass

-but once you tell to Java that a subclass "is" a superclass, **you can't use subclass-specific methods** until you cast it to your subclass.
+but once you tell Java that a subclass "is" a superclass, **you can't use subclass-specific methods** until you cast it to your subclass.